cumc-dbmi/phenotype-features/README.md

 # phenotype-features

+This study focuses on feature engineering which is a prerequisite for modeling phenotype characterization.
+Based on concept pairs extracted from the eMERGE Network by reference set group, four types of features were created.
+Lexical features describe the linguistic similarity of concept pairs.
+Semantic features measure the distance between two concepts in semantic ontology.
+Co-occurrence features are generated to show the prevalence of two concepts occurring within the same time window.
+The last feature group is concept embeddings which computes the dependence of two concepts.

 ## Lexical Features:
 Lexical Features measures the degree to which the two concepts are similar linguistically.
 Lexical similarity of 1 means total overlap and 0 means no overlap.
 In lexical similarity measures we calculated 5 measures for each concept pair including Levenshtein_distance, Levenshtein_ratio, Jaro, Jaro_winkler, Fuzz_partial_ratio.
 ## Semantic Features: